 James Starkey, Elk Cty Health Dept. (Retired)

-Sign up for United Cancer of Elkhart County’s E-Newsletter to stay informed about news and upcoming events.
+Sign up for Cancer Resources for Elkhart County’s E-Newsletter to stay informed about news and upcoming events.
 Through your continued support we are able to assist our friends in Elkhart County who have cancer with financial assistance.

 Click Here to be added to our Email List

-The focus of UC has changed over the years.
+The focus of CR has changed over the years.
 During the fifties, only 25% of cancer patients survived, so early detection was vital, and surgery was basically the only treatment option available.
-In the sixties, UC funded a scholarship program for students who were focusing their studies in the field of health care.
-In the early seventies when better treatments became available, UC began directing more resources toward patient assistance and less toward research, and the first Women’s Screening Clinic was offered.
-The official name change to United Cancer Services of Elkhart County, Inc. was made in 1986.
+In the sixties, CR funded a scholarship program for students who were focusing their studies in the field of health care.
+In the early seventies when better treatments became available, CR began directing more resources toward patient assistance and less toward research, and the first Women’s Screening Clinic was offered.
+The official name was changed to United Cancer Services of Elkhart County, Inc. in 1986.